Target365/sdk-for-net/USERGUIDE.md

     OfflineText = "Buy with PIN-code",
     InvoiceText = "Donation test",
-    RedirectUrl = "https://your-return-url.com?id={TransactionId}", // {TransactionId} is replaced by actual transaction id };
+    RedirectUrl = "https://your-return-url.com?id={TransactionId}", // {TransactionId} is replaced by actual transaction id Recurring = false
+};

 await serviceClient.SaveOneClickConfigAsync(config);
 ```

+If Recurring is set to 'true', the following parameters must be set in the OneClickConfig, and will be displayed to the user before clicking OK:

+* SubscriptionInterval - Possible values are "weekly", "monthly", "yearly"

+* SubscriptionPrice - How much the subscriber will be charged each interval

+This parameter is optional:

+* SubscriptionStartSms - SMS that will be sent to the user when subscription starts.

 ### One-time transaction
 This example sets up a simple one-time transaction for one-click without the use of config.
 After creation you can redirect the end-user to the one-click landing page by redirecting to http://betal.strex.no/{YOUR-ACCOUNT-ID}/{YOUR-TRANSACTION-ID} for PROD and http://test-strex.target365.io/{YOUR-ACCOUNT-ID}/{YOUR-TRANSACTION-ID} for TEST-environment.